 1. How Much Do You Charge?

 You don’t want to end up paying too much for property management, do you?
 Thankfully, property management is not expensive, but you should still ask the company you are considering hiring about their fee structure.
 Generally, property managers charge a management fee, which covers the various tasks they will perform on your behalf and ensure you don’t have to get involved in the process.
-However, some companies may quote other fees, such as inspection fee.
+However, some companies may quote other fees, such as an inspection fee.
 Keep in mind that top property management firms do not charge fees that they cannot justify, so you can ask them for reasons.
+That being said, a property management fee largely depends on your property size as the monthly rent.

 2. How Busy Are You?